 he time to sign up for Hunter Education courses is not when you want to hunt.
 Classes fill up fast, and it's very hard to find a class by summer, so get in now.
 Oregon's Hunter Education course is required for first-time hunters under the age of 18.
-For information about enrolling in a Hunter Education program, call 1-800-708-1782, extension 6015, or log on at: www.dfw.state.or.us/education/hunter
+For information about enrolling in a Hunter Education program, visit MyODFW.com

-• O.H.A.
+Ъ O.H.A.
 MEMBER PLEDGE